oracle-livelabs/apex/oci-rag-agent/2-configure-kb-genai/2-configure-kb-genai.md

 ## Prerequisite

 - In the navigation bar of the Console, select a region with Generative AI Agents, for example, **US Midwest (Chicago) or UK South (London)**.
-See which [Regions with Generative AI Agents](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm#regions) for the regions in which Generative AI Agents is hosted.
+See [Regions with Generative AI Agents](https://docs.oracle.com/en-us/iaas/Content/generative-ai-agents/overview.htm#regions) for the regions in which Generative AI Agents is hosted.

 ## Task 1: Create a Knowledge Base in OCI